 The value of our online lives is becoming immeasurable, yet few people are taking sufficient steps to safeguard their digital assets.

-, an associate with award-winning Midlands law firm FBC Manby Bowdler, says the new year is a perfect time to take action.
+Michelle Monnes Thomas, a partner with award-winning Midlands law firm FBC Manby Bowdler, says the new year is a perfect time to take action.
 Almost everything about our lives is now linked to digital technology.

 We bank online, store our photographs in the cloud, keep important documents in password-protected digital vaults and now, more than ever, socialise and network through our computers and smartphones.